wcoder/highlightjs-line-numbers.js/README.md

 (Applies to `hljs.initLineNumbersOnLoad()` initialization only.)

-If you want to skip some of your `code` blocks (to leave them unnumbered), you can mark them with `.nohljs-ln` class.
+If you want to skip some of your `code` blocks (to leave them unnumbered), you can mark them with `.nohljsln` class.

 ## CSS selectors